nowzoo/ngx-app-msg/README.md

 ## Customizing

+**CSS** The library is unopinionated as to design.
 None of the styles or animations are coded into the component.
-The stylesheet can be customized as you wish &mdash; e.g. switching the placement of the message, changing the icons, or adjusting the animations.
+The downside is that you have to add styles yourself.
+The upside is that the the component can be customized as you wish &mdash; e.g. switching the placement of the message, changing the icons, or adjusting the animations.

-If you don't like the markup, you can easily extend the component with a different template.
+**Markup** If you don't like the markup, you can easily extend the component with a different template.

 ## Contributing